 - Specialist copayment as noted on your insurance card.

 - A snack, especially if you are diabetic.

 - The name of your eye doctor and your primary care medical doctor.

 - A translator, if English is not your native language.

 - Initial appointment includes paperwork and forms to be filled out before the visit.
 These are downloadable from this website.
 Go to>>patient forms.
 Download and print so you can fill them out before your visit.
 You do not need to arrive at your appointment early to fill out paperwork.

 - Your appointment time begins when you check in; therefore, your scheduled appointment time is your arrival time not the time the doctor is going to begin the examination.
 There is testing, dilation and other procedures that will be completed prior to your examination.

-We will do our best to keep our schedules running on time, which for a retina office is typically a two hour appointment.
+We will do our best to keep our schedules running on time, which for a retina office is typically a two to three hour appointment.
 Due to the nature of retinal diseases, many of which are emergencies, we frequently have to add patients to our schedule.
-You may also find helpful information on our website.
-Click here for our patient resources page.

 Thank you for entrusting your retinal care to WRA.